samcal/thenewrad.io/_posts/2014-10-09-human-systems.markdown

 And rightly so: their uneasiness is not unfounded.
 For if we built a system without the human component, without the space for human expression, without the scope of human influence, we should destroy it.

-With elos, we hope to design for human component, to build in the possibility and opportunity and desire to step outside of the system.
+With elos, we hope to design for the human component, to build in the possibility and opportunity and desire to step outside of the system.
 To ask our _human_ users about their beliefs and values and goals - both distant and pressing.

 We aspire to build a system that begs not the question of whether we like where we are, but instead raises the question of whether we like where humanity is going.
-We believe that a such a point could nowhere else be better contested that in the individual's life.
+We believe that such a point could nowhere else be better contested that in the individual's life.

 What a time to believe both in humanity and progress.
 What a time to articulate, challenge, confront and leap outside of the systems we live in.
 The systems we construct for ourselves.